marz-kari/changemaker_map/README.md

 ## Features

-- 🗺️ **Interactive Map** - Explore sustainability events across San Diego with an interactive map
+- 🗺️ **Interactive Map** - Explore changemaking opportunities across San Diego with an interactive map
 - 📸 **Event Gallery** - Browse photos from past events organized by event
 - 👤 **User Profiles** - Track your points, badges, events attended, and hours logged
 - 🏆 **Leaderboards** - Compete with friends and see global rankings